 Sometimes, you just have to go for it.
 Even when the idea crossed your mind just 24 hours ago and you didn’t have a clear plan or itinerary.

-In fact (and you probably know this already), the trips that actually push through are the ones you didn’t overthink.
+In fact (as we all have proven time and time again), the trips that usually push through are the ones we didn’t overthink.

 This was the story of our quick Baguio trip.